 Fall Alarms for the Elderly

 The fall sensor on the elderly fall alarm will trigger a call on your device automatically.
-Depending on the model of alarm it will either connect directly to a SureSafe operator, or to family and friends.
+Depending on the model of the alarm, it will either connect directly to a SureSafe operator, or to your family and friends.

 The Automatic Fall Detection Device you Need

 Minutes matter when an elderly person has a fall, and an immediate response is vital.
 Studies show that the quicker you get help following a fall, the more likely you are to make a full and speedy recover.
 Lying on the floor for a prolonged period of time after a fall can result in bruising, hypothermia from the cold, and in extreme cases it can lead to death.

 When you wear a fall detection pendant or wristband, it’s because you want to get help quickly if you have an accident or you feel unwell.